naudor/rhasspy_Google_STT/README.md

 <b>After installation yous must update GCloudSpeech\google-stt.py with the path to your credentials.json.</b>

-Include lang_CA.py to have the possibility to speak in catalan correctly.
+Include the necesary files to have the possibility to use numbers in catalan correctly.

 I hope that help you ;-)